-11.27 Paragraph 11.14(b) and other sections of this FRS make reference to the fair value guidance in paragraphs 11.27 to 11.32, including Section 9 Consolidated and Separate Financial Statements, Section 12 Other Financial Instruments Issues, Section 13 Inventories, Section 14 Investments in Associates, Section 15 Investments in Joint Ventures, Section 16 Investment Property, Section 17 Property, Plant and Equipment, Section 28 Employee Benefits (in relation to plan assets) and Section 34 Specialised Activities.
+11.27 Paragraph 11.14(b) and other sections of this FRS make reference to the fair value guidance in paragraphs 11.27 to 11.32, including Section 9 Consolidated and Separate Financial Statements, Section 12 Other Financial Instruments Issues, Section 13 Inventories, Section 14 Investments in Associates, Section 15 Investments in Joint Ventures, Section 16 Investment Property, Section 17 Property, Plant and Equipment, Section 18 Intangible Assets other than Goodwill, Section 27 Impairment of Assets, Section 28 Employee Benefits (in relation to plan assets) and Section 34 Specialised Activities.
 In applying the fair value guidance to assets or liabilities accounted for in accordance with those sections, the reference to ordinary shares or preference shares in these paragraphs should be read to include the types of assets and liabilities addressed in those sections.